Table of Contents

 In order to make a claim under New York Workers’ Compensation laws, the injuries must have occurred:

-At K L Sanchez Law Office, P.C., our injury attorneys fight for the rights of injured workers in Queens and throughout the state of New York.
-We understand the uncertainties you face in the aftermath of a workplace injury.
-Our accident attorneys offer comprehensive legal counsel for individuals who suffered a workplace injury.
+At K L Sanchez Law Office, P.C., our workers’ compensation attorneys fight for the rights of injured workers in Queens and throughout the state of New York.
+We understand the uncertainties you face after a workplace injury.
+Our attorneys offer comprehensive legal counsel to individuals who have suffered a workplace injury.

 Our firm handles a wide range of workplace injury claims, including cases involving: